LordOfMice/hidusbf/README.md

   controlled by non Microsoft USB stack, like OEM USB 3.x drivers at Windows 7 or with the newest Microsoft drivers.

   !!!
-Warning 2 - you SHALL disable Secure Boot or modify the Registry accordingly to enable loading of Microsoft unsigned drivers to load HIDUSBF driver successfully under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.
+Warning 2 - you SHALL disable Memory Integrity to load HIDUSBF driver successfully under recent versions of Windows 10 x64 or Windows 11 (the current state).

   Program changes rate on selected devices only, not touching other devices on USB.